 - How a Smart 401(k) Investment Strategy Can Help Recruit and Retain Workers

 - Silicon Valley is Growing Up: What This Means for Startup HR

 Long-term financial benefits for employees: Even employees who are focused on paying their rent and living expenses today may be enticed by a robust 401(k) program if they learn about the long term benefits.
-Should the company fail, the opportunity to walk away with thousands of dollars in a 401(k) plan is a strong inducement for the worker.
+Should the company fail, the opportunity to walk away with thousands of dollars in a 401(k) plan is a strong safety net for the employee.

 Tax breaks for the company: Money is especially important for startups, especially if the firm is not yet profitable.
-This tax break makes starting a 401(k) for a startup more feasible.
-Employers may qualify for a tax break if they offer a 401(k) plan.
+Tax breaks make starting a 401(k) for a startup more feasible.
+Employers may qualify for a tax break for offering their first 401(k) plan.
 IRS form 8881 outlines the tax credit for startup employers.

 High ROI benefit/perk: If you’re looking for a benefit that has a high “bang for your buck”, a 401(k) plan for your entire company can cost less than half of a single person’s health insurance or a ping pong table, and matching is not required.